bustoutsolutions/siesta/Docs/faq.md

 Find a lower-level networking library.
 And a barista.

-Siesta is designed to make the common behaviors of REST APIs simple to use.
-It’s not a general-purpose network library.
+Siesta is a high-level library designed to make the common behaviors of REST APIs simple to use.
+It’s an awesome way to manage your workaday REST calls, but it’s not a networking Swiss army knife.

 #### What if I’m downloading huge responses, and I don’t want them held in memory all at once?